theStorm95/CPSC362/README.md

 --src<br>
 ----API (this is the API calls using axios)<br>
 ----actions (import api from API folder and return the data with specifics functions)<br>
+----Component (React components to render on pages like Navbar, StockInfos...)<br>
 ----pages (pages to redirect to)<br>
 ----App.js (the main component to route to different pages)<br>
 ----index.js (this is the main class of React)<br>